 Access to high quality, funded legal advice is an essential part of any fair asylum process, without which asylum seekers can be denied the protection they need.
 It is also one of the most pressing issues currently facing our clients at Suffolk Refugee Support.

 Although SRS is not legally qualified to provide immigration/asylum advice, we do help individuals to access good quality immigration legal advice wherever possible and support them through the process of their asylum claim.
-Unfortunately, such legal advice is becoming increasingly difficult to access, with no Immigration Legal Aid contracts in Suffolk, Norfolk or Essex, making this region a ‘legal aid desert’.
+Unfortunately, such legal advice is becoming increasingly difficult to access, with no Immigration Legal Aid contracts in Suffolk, making this region a ‘legal aid desert’.

 If you need good quality legal advice, please contact our office or visit the Legal Services Commission website to find a legal advisor in your area.
 Appointments with immigration advisors are subject to legal aid requirements being met.